NHSDigital/immunisation-fhir-api/e2e/README.md

 directory to another project without changing a line.
 If you are thinking of adding new functionality to it then keep it that way.

-The content of this directory can be break down into three categories:
+The content of this directory can be broken down into three categories:

-* **apigee:** Everything you need to set up apigee app, product and authentication
+* **apigee:** Everything you need to set up Apigee app, product and authentication
 * **authentication:** Contains everything you need to perform proxy authentication.
 It covers all three types of authentication
 * **env:** The utilities in the `lib` directory never assumes configurations.
 You need to pass them directly to create